kyma-project/cloud-manager/docs/contributor/test-plan-unittesting.md

 ### Assumptions and constraints

-All the unit tests must pass or skipped as part of the build.
+- All the unit tests must pass or skipped as part of the build.

-Code coverage must remain in an expected predefined treshold for the PR check to succeed.
-For any given source file, the percentage of the code coverage should not drop as part of the PR.
+- Code coverage must remain in an expected predefined treshold for the PR check to succeed.

+- For any given source file, the percentage of the code coverage should not drop as part of the PR.
 (Good to have)

+- To make a code testable, dependency injection as a set of design patterns must be used at all times.
+Having a hard dependency to a specific object in a code, makes unit testing it in isolation extremely difficult or even impossible.

+- Developers are recommended to follow a TDD approach.

+- For assertions, testify

+- For mocking, developers have two options:

+  - Write their own fake/mock object
+  - Use testify/mock and/or mockery if needed.

+- For mocking a http server, e.g. a call to gcp, net.http.httptest to be used

+- To test a unit in isolation, which calls k8s APIs in its logic, pass fake k8s client instead.

+  ### Code style and naming convention

+  - A test should follow this signature: func Test<Method Name>(t *testing.T). <Method Name> should be replaced by the source code method to be unit tested.
+  - When unit testing a method need more than one logical test, as it has conditional execution path depending on the input, one of the following approaches must be taken:
+    - A testify.suite.Suite to be created with as many methods as needed to test all execution pathes.
+    - A series of subtests to be executed with this signature: t.Run("name of the test, func(t *testing.T){...}).
+    - Naming of the methods/subtests for both above options should be in upper camel case and should convey the scenario/path it is testing.

 ## Test strategy